gabmorg/labelMe/README.md

 # labelMe
-An R package launching a Shiny app to aid labeling clinical image data for training datasets
+An R package launching a Shiny app to aid labeling clinical image data for training datasets.

+test